mferguder/Fourier_GB/README.md

 # Membrane-Fluctuation
-Grid-based analysis of surface and direction fields of fluctuating flat membrane
+Grid-based and Least-squares analysis of surface and direction fields of fluctuating flat membrane

 Following text may not be accurate